What is Ecological Footprint?

 What is Ecological Footprint? – 4 FAQs about Environmental Footprint

 After a series of evolution by natural selection, we are now a species with 7 billion population.
 Forty years from now, another 2 billion people will be added to that statistic.
 As we rapidly increase in number, we also use up more natural resources day by day.
 Since we all love to live in comfort, oftentimes too much comfort, we may end up leaving a huge environmental footprint that’s beyond what the Earth can handle.

 To further understand environmental footprint, here are the 4 frequently asked questions about it that you have to know:

 - What Is Ecological Footprint?

-The term “Environmental Footprint”, also known as “Ecological Footprint”, refers to the long-term negative impacts of human activities to the natural environment.
-In other words, these are the things we do that deplete our natural resources like overconsumption, pollution, or simply being greedy without thinking about the survival of next generation.
+The term “Environmental Footprint”, also known as “Ecological Footprint”, refers to the long-term negative impacts of human activities on the natural environment.
+In other words, these are the things we do that deplete our natural resources like overconsumption, pollution, or simply being greedy without thinking about the survival of the next generation.
 It’s just like too much demand for very limited resources.

 2. What are the Types of Environmental Footprint?

 To be more specific, environmental footprint can be further classified into four basic categories:

 - Carbon Footprint.
 This category considers the amount of excessive greenhouse gases that are released into the atmosphere.
 It takes into account the severity of Global Warming, and eventually Climate Change.
 Examples of this category are vehicular emissions and other forms of incineration process.